 Birthplace: Virginia, United States of America

 Also Rankedsee more on George Washington

 Clark Gable was an American film actor, often referred to as "The King of Hollywood" or just simply as "The King".
 Gable began his career as a stage actor and appeared as an extra in silent films between 1924 and 1926, and progressed to supporting roles with a few films for MGM in 1931.
 The next year he landed his first leading Hollywood role and became a leading man in more than 60 motion pictures over the next three decades.
 Gable was arguably best known for his role as Rhett Butler in the epic Gone with the Wind, for which he received his third nomination for the Academy Award for Best Actor.
 He was also nominated for leading roles in Mutiny on the Bounty, and he won for It Happened One ...more

 Age: Died at 59 (1901-1960)

 Birthplace: Cadiz, Ohio, United States of America

 #44 on The Most Beloved US Veteranssee more on Clark Gable

 Donald Jay "Don" Rickles is an American stand-up comedian and actor.
 A frequent guest on The Tonight Show Starring Johnny Carson, he has acted in comedic and dramatic roles, but is widely known as an insult comic. ...more

 Birthplace: New York City, New York, United States of America

-#64 on The Most Beloved US Veteranssee more on Don Rickles
+#66 on The Best Short Actorssee more on Don Rickles